Tony Kubek: Personality

-As both a local and national sportscaster, Kubek was known for his outspokenness.
+As a sportscaster, Kubek was known for his outspokenness.
 While calling the 1972 American League Championship Series, Kubek said that Oakland's Bert Campaneris throwing his bat at Detroit's Lerrin LaGrow (who had just knocked Campaneris down with a low, inside pitch) was justified, on the grounds that any pitch aimed squarely at a batter's legs could endanger his career.
 Angered by Kubek's comments, executives from Detroit's Chrysler Corporation, which sponsored NBC's telecasts, phoned then-Commissioner of Baseball Bowie Kuhn, who, in turn, called the network about the matter.

 On April 8, 1974, when Hank Aaron hit his record-breaking 715th career home run, Kubek, who was calling the game with Curt Gowdy and Joe Garagiola, criticized Bowie Kuhn on air for failing to be in attendance at Atlanta on that historic night.
 Kuhn later argued he had a prior engagement he could not break.

 In the 10th inning of Game 3 of the 1975 World Series, Cincinnati's César Gerónimo reached first base.
 Then, Boston catcher Carlton Fisk threw Ed Armbrister's bunt into center field.
 Kubek, on the NBC telecast, immediately charged that Armbrister interfered (with the attempted forceout), though home plate umpire Larry Barnett did not agree.
 After Joe Morgan drove in the game-winning run for the Reds in a 6–5 victory, Barnett blamed Kubek and Gowdy for inciting death threats against him.
 Later, Kubek got 1,000 letters dubbing him a Boston stooge.

 In 1978, Kubek had said of New York Yankees' owner George Steinbrenner that "He's got an expensive toy.
 Baseball's tough enough without an owner harassing you."
 In a Sports Illustrated article published May 27, 1991, on the Yankees' bad season, he would go on to criticize Steinbrenner once again by saying, "George's legacy is not the World Series winners of '77 and '78 or having the best record of any team in the '80s, his legacy is these past five seasons—teams with worse and worse records culminating in last year's last-place finish."
 Kubek also added, "George talked a lot about tradition, but it was all phony, it was just him trying to be part of the tradition.
 You can't manufacture tradition in a plastic way.
 You have to have a certain class to go with it."